wcoombs/Amplify-Web/README.md

   - Word of caution when use ruby version managers is that some shells behave in unexpected ways when switching between folders and may unset the current version of ruby being used.
 I won't get into further details here about managing that.
 - install `gem install bundle` bundler will manage our projects gem dependencies
 - `npm install` to install yarn (only use npm to install yarn, then use yarn going forward)
 - `yarn install` to install our javascript dependencies
 - `brew install postgresql` to install postgres
 - `brew services list` and confirm that *postgresql* is `started`
 - `bundle exec rake db:create` to create our database
 - `bundle exec rake db:migrate` to run any outstanding migrations
 - create a local secrets file `config/secrets.yml`, we have an [example secrets file](https://github.com/wcoombs/Amplify-Web/blob/master/config/secrets.example.yml) that can be used as a template, to create your development copy.
   - Use `rake secret` if you want to generate your own `secret_key_base` for your local secrets file
-- create a local environment file `config/local_env.yml`, we have an [example local env file](https://github.com/wcoombs/Amplify-Web/blob/master/config/local_env.example.yml) that can be used as a template to create your own copy.
-Fill in the appropriate values for your envrionment according to what the example keys describe.
+- create a local database file `config/database.yml`, we have an [example database file](https://github.com/wcoombs/Amplify-Web/blob/master/config/database.example.yml) that can be used as a template to create your own copy.
-  - `DB_NAME` is the name of the development database for your environment
-  - `DB_USER` is your postgresql user
-  - `DB_PASSWORD` is the password for your postgresql user

 #### After pulling the latest from master always:
 - `bundle` to fetch any gems that may have been added to the project